Kids Rock is a 15-week spiritual formation and mission program for kids in Kindergarten – 4th grade.

 - Professor Team: Lead children through Recreation or a Service activity.
 If you have previously supervised kids in a Recreation-style capacity, led kids through a Cooking activity, or are excited about teaching kids how to do Random Acts of Kindness, apply to be a part of the Professor Team.

 - Volunteer Buyout: Alternatively, families who are unable or choose not to accept a volunteer commitment may pay a $400 Volunteer Buyout (only one payment per family).
-There are only a few buyouts available each year, so we encourage families to find creative ways to fulfill their volunteer commitment.
+There are only a few buyouts available each year and they are application-based, so we encourage families to find creative ways to fulfill their volunteer commitment.

 For a small number of families, parents who cannot volunteer during the main hours of the program may be able to serve all 15 Wednesdays as a Table Leader during dinner or as part of our Clean-up Team at the end of each program.